Passai

-Passai (拔塞, katakana パッサイ), also Bassai (バッサイ), is the name of a group of kata practiced in different styles of martial arts, including karate and various Korean martial arts, including Taekwondo, Tang Soo Do, and Soo Bahk Do.
-There are several variations of these kata, including Passai sho (拔塞小) or minor Passai and Passai dai (拔塞大) or major Passai.
-The kata are generally known as Passai in Okinawan styles of karate and Bassai in Japanese styles, although Gichin Funakoshi originally spells the name of this form パッサイ (Passai).
+Passai (katakana パッサイ), also Bassai (バッサイ), is a karate kata.
+According to Motobu Chōki, the Passai kata was one of the three most practiced kata in Okinawa, along with Naihanchi and Kūsankū, but was already lost in China at the time.
+Originally there were two types of Passai, Dai (大, lit. 'big') and Shō (小, lit. 'small'), but today there are many different variations depending on the school.
+In 1935, Gichin Funakoshi changed the name of the Passai Dai (パッサイ大) to Bassai Shodan (抜塞初段, now Bassai Dai) to reflect the Japanese pronunciation and Kanji, and the pronunciation Bassai was subsequently popularized on the Japanese mainland.

+The Passai kata is practiced today in various Korean martial arts besides karate, such as Taekwondo, Tang Soo Do, and Soo Bahk Do.
 In Korean, the kata have several names: Bassahee, Bal Se, Pal Che, Palsek, Bal Sae, Ba Sa Hee, and Bal Sak.
-The kata focus on the idea of changing disadvantage into advantage by strong and courageous response, switching blocks and differing degrees of power.
+The kata's focus is the idea of changing disadvantage into advantage by strong and courageous response, switching blocks and differing degrees of power.
 The feeling of kata should be precise, with fast execution of technique and attention given to appropriate balance between speed and power.
 Passai kata are usually classed as intermediate.

 History

-This form has been used and practiced in many cultures, including China, Ryūkyū, Japan and Korea.
-The origins of this kata are obscure, however there are several theories as to its history.
-Some researchers believe the Passai kata is related to Chinese Leopard and Lion boxing forms, with some sequences bearing a resemblance to Leopard boxing (the opening blocking / striking movement in cross-legged stance) whereas others are more representative of Lion boxing (open handed techniques and stomping actions).
-Okinawan karate researcher Akio Kinjo believes that the name originates in the Chinese bàoshī/豹獅 meaning "leopard-lion" which is pronounced "Bá-săi" or "pà-sai" in some Chinese dialects.
-Here are the spellings of 豹獅 in several Chinese dialects:

-Other historians have noticed the resemblance between some parts of Passai and Wuxing Quan ("Five Element Fist") Kung Fu.
-Yet another theory as to the naming of the kata is that it may represent a person's name.
+Passai kata originated in the Ryukyu Kingdom (present-day Okinawa Prefecture, Japan), but its origins are unknown.
+According to Motobu Chōki, the kata was introduced to Ryūkyū from China but was lost in China.
+After the restoration of diplomatic relations between Japan and China in 1972, many Japanese karate practitioners have conducted research mainly in Fujian Province, China, but the original forms of many karate kata, including Passai, have not been discovered to this day.

+One of the leading theories regarding the origin of Passai relates to the lion dance performed in Fujian Province.
+The lion dance is called "拍獅" (lit. 'beat lion') in Fujian, which is pronounced "pa sai" in Fuzhou and "phah sai" in Quanzhou (Minnan), respectively.

 In his 1922 book, Gichin Funakoshi names the form Passai/パッサイ and provides no Kanji characters to go along with this name.
 The same "Passai" spelling is used by Motobu Chōki in 1926.
 By 1936, Funakoshi switches to calling the form Bassai/バッサイ but uses the characters "拔塞" which he spells as "Passai/パッサイ".
 "Bassai/Bá-sāi" would be the Chinese pronunciation of "拔塞", which in Japanese would be pronounced "Batsu-sai/ バツサイ".

-Whereas the Japanese meaning of "拔(batsu)" is "to pull out or to extract", in Chinese "拔(bá)" can mean "to seize or capture"; and "塞(sai/soku)" means a "place of strategic importance" or fort.
-Thus Funkaoshi's characters of "Bá sāi(拔塞)" would mean "to seize or capture" a "place of importance/fortress."
-However the 1973 translation of Karate-do Kyohan lists Funakoshi's explanation of the form name as "Breaking through an enemy's fortress."
+Whereas the Japanese meaning of "拔(batsu)" is "to pull out or to extract",in Chinese "拔(bá)" can mean "to seize or capture"; and "塞(sai/soku)" means a "place of strategic importance" or fort.
+Thus, Funakoshi's characters of "Bá sāi(拔塞)" would mean "to seize or capture" a "place of importance/fortress."
+However, the 1973 translation of Karate-do Kyohan lists Funakoshi's explanation of the form name as "Breaking through an enemy's fortress."